Google Play: Design

 Google has redesigned Google Play's interface on several occasions.
 In February 2011, Google introduced a website interface for the then-named Android Market that provides access through a computer.
 Applications purchased are downloaded and installed on an Android device remotely, with a "My Market Account" section letting users give their devices a nickname for easy recognition.
 In May 2011, Google added new application lists to Android Market, including "Top Paid", "Top Free", "Editor's Choice", "Top Grossing", "Top Developers", and "Trending".
 In July, Google introduced an interface with a focus on featured content, more search filters, and (in the US) book sales and movie rentals.

 In May 2013, a redesign to the website interface matched the then-recently redesigned Android app.
 In July 2014, the Google Play Store Android app added new headers to the Books/Movies sections, a new Additional Information screen offering a list featuring the latest available app version, installed size, and content rating, and simplified the app permissions prompt into overview categories.
 A few days later, it got a redesign consistent with the then-new Material Design design language, and the app was again updated in October 2015 to feature new animations, divide up the content into "Apps and Games" and "Entertainment" sections, as well as added support for languages read right-to-left.

 In April 2016, Google announced a redesign of all the icons used for its suite of Play apps, adding a similar style and consistent look.
 In May 2017, Google removed the shopping bag from the Google Play icon, with only the triangle and associated colors remaining.
 In March 2018, Google experimented by changing the format of the screenshots used for the App pages from the WebP format to PNG but reverted the change after it caused the images to load more slowly.
 The update also saw small UI tweaks to the Google Play Store site with the reviews section now opening to a dedicated page and larger images in the light box viewer.

 In July 2022, Google announced a new logo for the Google Play Store that is more uniform in color with other Google services.

 Google Play Instant Apps

-Launched in 2017, Google Play Instant, also known as Google Instant Apps, allows a user to use an app or game without installing it first.
+Launched in 2017, Google Play Instant, also known as Google Instant Apps, allowed a user to use an app or game without installing it first.

+This feature was discontinued by Google in December 2025 due to low usage.